-That October, we sent her one of the first “proof of concept” paddles that we received in advance of the full shipment.
-On a beautiful 60 degree day in Northern Vermont, she and one of her patients, Jamie Perron, had a chance to try it out on the serene Metcalf Pond.
+It was that October, however, that Cathy contacted Angle Oar expressing interest in our Versa Paddle, citing its “excellent design and versatility."
+We sent her one of the first “proof of concept” paddles that we had received in advance of the first full shipment.
+On a beautiful 60-degree day in Northern Vermont, she and Jamie were the very first people to try it out on Metcalf Pond.

 “I couldn't believe how much of a difference having the Versa Paddle made, but it did, and seeing how far I was able to travel by myself is the proof," says Jamie.
-"I will NEVER go back to using a regular oar.
-I can't wait to get back out on the water in the spring!
-Thank you, Angle Oar.”
+"I will NEVER go back to using a regular paddle.
+I can't wait to get back out on the water in the spring!”

 Cathy went on to explain that “because of being able to paddle continuously, the activity was aerobic -- something Jamie has not been able to do since her injury.
 And Jamie had the biggest smile as we paddled past the smell of decaying leaves, pine trees blowing and leaves falling.”